anly2178/Starshot/README.md

 * saved_materials is automatically created when the user initialises a Material object.

 * testfiles directory contains commented tests/examples for the user.
   * The user should duplicate the files in material_tests and sail_tests inside the root directory.
-Read the README's for more detail.
+Read the READMEs in the testfile directories for more detail.

 ## Usage